-In the ADAPT method, Cultural Leaders are the trusted ‘champions’ within the company who have been mentored and entrusted with the company’s culture.
-They uphold the culture and values of the organisation with the intent of bringing out the best in others by being role models.
+In the ADAPT method, Cultural Leaders are the trusted ‘champions’ within the company who have been mentored and entrusted with the workplace culture.
+They uphold the workplace culture and values of the organisation with the intent of bringing out the best in others by being role models.

 The Role of a Cultural Leader